-Centre to issue ultimatum to Beijing to ‘vacate’ Galwan Valley territory, urges Amarinder
+Issue ultimatum to Beijing to ‘vacate’ Galwan Valley territory: Amarinder urges Centre

 Chandigarh, June 19: Punjab Chief Minister Amarinder Singh on Friday advocated "aggressive" steps to take back the Galwan Valley territory "seized by the Chinese", and urged the Centre to issue an ultimatum to Beijing "to vacate the occupied land immediately".